 I love helping Komando readers get the most out of their tech.
 Whether it’s helpful hints and special tricks or just helping you find the right tools, I’ve got you covered!
 Tap or click to browse my recent columns and tech tips.

 Sometimes I can help you with a problem you didn’t even realize you had.
-For example, have you ever notice that monstrous pile of cables growing out of your surge protectors?
+For example, have you ever noticed that monstrous pile of cables growing out of your surge protectors?
 When it comes time to replace a monitor, it can be impossible to know which cord to unplug.
 Don’t fret.
 I have the perfect solution.

 Where does this cable thing go?

-In 2021, it’s pretty much expected that everyone has a drawer or corner of a room dedicated to a jumble of tech wires that resembles a wiry black octopus.
+These days, it’s pretty much expected that everyone has a drawer or corner of a room dedicated to a jumble of tech wires that resembles a wiry black octopus.
 Even with so much information held digitally in the cloud, there are still phone and laptop chargers and connection cables of all kinds to keep track of.

 How many times have you approached a tangle of cords, wondering which is the one you are looking for?
-And once you find it, having to figure out which port it should plug into?
+And once you find it, have to figure out which port it should plug into?
 I have a fun fix for the fix you’re in!